DLLDN/DLLDN/Data Analysis Projects/AML Indicators In Index of Economic Freedom/README.md

 # Summary and Findings

 The analysis performed shows that AML indicators are bringing down the IEF averages for most countries around the world, and this is a concerning issue.

-Financial Freedom poses the biggest barrier for the highest risk AML countries.
-It is also clear that even for countries that perform well above the IEF average have major shortcomings in their AML indicators, in particular Judicial Effectiveness, and suggests regulatory procedures and AML legislation is severely lacking.
+Financial Freedom poses the biggest barrier for the highest risk AML countries, and may suggest that these countries have poor banking efficiency and that illicit financing is more prevalent.

+Countries that perform well above the IEF average but below the AML average have major shortcomings in Judicial Effectiveness, and suggests regulatory procedures and AML legislation is severely lacking.
 The array of low scoring indicators amongst these countries is more complex and nuanced.
 However, as these countries perform good overall on the IEF, it offers scope and encouragement that AML measures can be improved.

 It is evidently clear that Sub-Saharan Africa is a major problem for AML, for both the number of countries performing below the average AML score and the percentage being high-risk.
-It appears to be a complex socio-economic and cultural problem, and appears to be a very challenging task to enforce and improve AML measures in that part of the world.
+It would a very challenging task to enforce and improve AML measures in that part of the world.